All Episodes

 We don't repeat it.

-And in the case of you know, the meat processing facilities, by the nature of that business, you've got workers elbow to elbow working their tails off, someone across this table from them.
+And in the case of the meat processing facilities, by the nature of that business, you've got workers elbow to elbow working their tails off, someone across this table from them.

-So any one person talks about anything, there's gonna be virus in the air if they're affected.
+So any one person talks about anything, there's going to be virus in the air if they're affected.

 So you get the whole supply line could compromise because these factors, you know, some of them produce several percent of the food supply of pork, for example.

-So what we want to do is separate people a little more, put dividers in, they wear masks.
+So what we want to do is separate people a little more, put dividers in.

 We don't know how effective those masks are, but the right masks and the right people could be really effective.